-The meeting of the Presidential and Nomination Committee was held to prepare the draft resolution to the Annual General Meeting regarding elections to the Supervisory Board.
-The meetings of the Executive Committee were dedicated to the remuneration policy for the Management Board.
+The meeting of the Presidential and Nomination Committee was held to discuss and approve the transfer of registered share No. 1 from Dr. Hans Peter Haselsteiner to Klemens Peter Haselsteiner and to prepare the Supervisory Board's resolution proposal to the Annual General Meeting on elections to the Supervisory Board.

-Committees: Executive Committee, Presidential and Nomination Committee, and Audit Committee
+Committees: Executive Committee, Presidential and Nomination Committee, and Audit Committee committees have the following composition and tasks: